lsst/rtn-103/index.rst

 .. abstract::

    In this note we document the required input datasets and the procedure we followed at the Rubin French Data Facility (FrDF) for creating and populating a butler repository for the needs of ComCam multisite campaigns.
-This note is base on `DM-48746 <https://rubinobs.atlassian.net/browse/DM-48746>`__.
+This note is based on `DM-48746 <https://rubinobs.atlassian.net/browse/DM-48746>`__.

 Introduction
 ============